partio-scout/pos-frontend/README.md

 # 2. Architecture

-This front end application is deployed to an Azure App Service.
+This frontend application is deployed to an Azure App Service.

 # 3. Development environment

 ## 3.1.
 Prerequisites, and what to do first

-TODO
+### Environmental variables

+You'll find the proper file for local development from LastPass.

 ## 3.2.
 Run tests